PalomeroLab/palomerolab.github.io/README.md

 4. Commit the changes
 5. Update the corresponding entry in `people.json` with the correct file path

-### Dynamic Content Generation

-The website uses JavaScript to dynamically generate content:

-- `people.js`: Fetches and renders the lab members from `people.json`
-- `publications.js`: Fetches recent publications from PubMed and renders them on the page

-These scripts interact with the HTML to create dynamic sections of the website.

 ## Domain Management

 The website domain (palomerolab.org) is registered through [Porkbun](https://porkbun.com/).